Kaslo May Long Weekend Celebrations

 Logger Sports

-Come be mesmerized by competitors from across Canada and the United States as they compete for prizes and show case their nearly unbelievable logging skills all weekend long.
-You'll be impressed as they participate in: Tree Climbing, Log Rolling, Axe Throwing and Springboard Chopping and more.
+Watch in awe as these talented folks compete for prizes and showcase their nearly unbelievable logging skills all weekend long.
+You'll be impressed by the fierce competition in Log Rolling, as well as Tree Climbing, Axe Throwing, Springboard Chopping and much more.

 Logger Sports Info